victorcazalis/victorcazalis.github.io/Talks.md

 ## Talks and presentation

-I am always happy to present my work.
+I am always happy to present my work and discuss about it.
 Feel free to invite me for a seminar in your lab!

 ### Talks in conference
  "Are protected areas enhancing pro-environmental behaviours?". **Student Conference on Conservation Science**, Cambridge, 26th March 2019